codehaus/redirector/README.md

 # Infrastructure

-We will progressively migrate hostnames from Contegix hosted infrastructure to an Amazon EC2 powered redirection service.
-Once the hostnames are migrated, they will come under the power of this redirection service and all traffic will be redirected using.
+The wildcard `*.codehaus.org` DNS entry points at this redirector.

-Most likely this will be a `t1.micro` or similar that issues 301/302 redirects as per the configuration.
+This service is hosted by a `t2.micro` that issues 301/302 redirects as per the configuration.

 # SSL

-We will have our *.codehaus.org wildcard located on this machine.
+We have our *.codehaus.org wildcard located on this machine - however it is out of date and really needs to be reissued.

 # Changes